luhsra/sratic/README.md

 - Everything that is a page or that has an id field is an object!
 - Every object that has a type is validated against the schema (data/schema.yml).
-- All objects have a unique ID.
+- All objects have an unique ID.
 - Objects have fields.

 SRAtic is a static website generator, that is developed to generate